Qumulo/filelock/README.md

 2. **Locking a File Using the CLI:**

-    You can manually lock a file using the Qumulo `qq` CLI command by path or the directories file number (id):
+    You can manually lock a file using the Qumulo `qq` CLI command by path or the directory's file number (id):

     ```bash
     qq --host X.X.X.X fs_file_set_lock --path /path/to/directory/this_is_a_locked.file --days 1